 STEP 2: BITE ANALYSIS (RECORDS) $595

-Once the patient leaves this two hour appointment, we enter the date into a computer system, organize the information and create dental models of your teeth that are set on an articulator (special holder) that mounts the models according to the measurements that we obtained.
+After your visit, we enter the information into our computer system and create models of your teeth.
+We place these models on a special device called an articulator.
 This allows us to transfer the patient’s upper jaw to lower jaw function in centric relation (the most anatomical and stable position of the condyle in the joint).

 Treatment Solutions for Occlusal Disease in Chicago

 Equilibration is the corrective process of distributing the bite forces equally to all teeth by SELECTIVE RESHAPING of teeth to create a well-balanced bite.
-The purpose of Equilibration is for the teeth to fit together and function well to prevent damaging them.
-(All of the teeth should hit evenly with the same pressure.)
+Equilibration aims for the teeth to fit together and function well to prevent damaging them.
+(All the teeth should hit evenly with the same pressure.)
 Well-equilibrated teeth will also release the disharmony and pressure in muscles and joints.

 An uneven, unbalanced bite is like a four-legged stool that wobbles.
 To fix the wobbly stool, you use a piece of sandpaper, determine which leg is the longest one, and reduce that leg just enough so that all the legs are even and the stool is stable on the floor.
 We do the same thing with the teeth, except we have more legs to consider.

-The process of reshaping teeth is so slight that you would not notice a difference in the shape, but you will likely notice a big difference in how you bite and how well your teeth will fit together.
+The process of reshaping teeth is so slight that you would not notice a difference in the shape, but you’ll likely notice a big difference in how you bite and how well your teeth will fit together.

-Equilibration on properly selected patients is conservative, very predictable, minimally invasive, and extremely successful.
+Equilibration on properly selected patients is conservative, predictable, minimally invasive, and extremely successful.

 2. DEPROGRAMMING (OCCLUSAL SPLINT)